 It is worth noting that NARA featured Amelia Earhart on its homepage and links to various resources (see link below).
 Wisely, it distanced itself from interpretations of the photograph.

-Upon hearing the very widely covered news about an alleged photograph of Amelia Earhart and navigator Fred Noonan, I sent the following email to two addresses associated with the History Channel, which was to air an episode covering it:
+Upon hearing the news about the alleged photograph, I sent the following email to two addresses associated with the History Channel, which was to air an episode covering it:

 Date: Wed, Jul 5, 2017 at 6:55 PM

 Having done research at the National Archives, I was very intrigued by the story here concerning discovery of an alleged photograph of Amelia Earhart and Fred Noonan: https://www.history.com/news/does-this-photo-show-amelia-earhart-after-her-plane-disappeared

 It would be interesting to learn a lot more about the specific context of where the photograph was filed, and why the researcher, …, thought that it had been “misfiled”, per the following: “’The photograph came out of a Navy file, a formerly top secret file in the National Archives,’ says …[the researcher], during the documentary.
 ‘It was misfiled and that was the only reason I found it.’”
 [From this article]